jxmot/nodejs-readSync-bug/README.md

 ### Testing

 I used `nvm` to enable Node.js v12.16.1 on the Windows platform and veriifed the same unwanted behavior of `fs.readSync()`.
-No other versions of Node.js have been tested *at this time*.
+I also tested with other versions of Node.js, they have a similar bug.

+Tested with these versions:

+* 14.15.4 - pass
+* 12.20.1 - pass
+* 12.19.0 - pass
+* 12.18.4 - pass
+* 12.16.1 - fail
+* 10.22.0 - fail

 ## Work Around

 The project where this was discovered needed to use the "sync" functions for file access.
 And my initial implementation used `fs.openSync()` to open the file and return a file descriptor.